What is Ideation?

-When asking what is ideation, UX designers or design team must understand that the dream phase will challenge them to go beyond general thinking and rational thought process.
+When asking what is ideation, UX designers or the design team must understand that the dream phase will challenge them to go beyond general thinking and rational thought process.
 One can not think about the quality of the idea.
-The team must accept that infeasible ideas may somehow be more inspirational, sensible and create value than previously thought, resonating differently with each participant.
+The team must accept that infeasible ideas may somehow be more inspirational, and sensible and create value than previously thought, resonating differently with each participant.

 Advantages of dot-voting:

 - Facilitators can finalize ideas in a time-efficient manner.

 - Discussion is focused on a few, prioritized possibilities.

 - It collaboratively generates a shared artifact to communicate decisions.

 When people ask what s ideation, they also expect the process to be well-defined and elaborated.
 I am here to tell you that the dream phase does not conform to a universal model, only general guidelines that can be followed to help them maximize its effectiveness in generating solutions.
 First and foremost, the dream phase does not begin with a random thought; Rather, to fit the problems, ideas are reverse-engineered.
 It is imperative to define the problem and grasp underlying factors like user needs, budget limitations, business landscape, or any other issue at hand.

 Once pain points and their root causes are identified, synergic powwows are initiated to ideate and generate possible solutions to these pain points.
 A judgment-free zone is created to invite open, unencumbered, and unrestricted dialogue, where participants feel safe to float ideas without fear of ridicule.
 Every idea is embraced and treated with fairness and open-mindedness, irrespective of how bookish or pragmatic it might be.